Hamza417/Inure/README.md

 - [x] Add battery optimisation manager for all apps
 - [x] Boot manager for all apps
 - [ ] Quick Apps Sync from different devices
+- [ ] Options to modify state of trackers of any app

 ### Low priority features